justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-basic-payment-method/README.md

 	}
     ```

     >Provides a unique identifier for the payment method in the registry.
 The key can be used to fetch the payment method from the registry programmatically if necessary.
-Reusing a key that is already in use will override the existing associated method.
+Reusing a key that is already in use will override the existing associated payment method.

 1. `public String getName(Locale locale);`